 SEND Home Learning

-This week is World Autism Awareness Week so we will be highlighting some useful information, stories and resources for you all to look at.
+World Autism Awareness Week highlights useful information, stories and resources for us all to learn from.

 This website gives you a quick overview of Special Educational Needs as a starting point, before going on to suggest some really useful activities that you can incorporate into your children's day.